Silverneo/Silverneo.github.io/_posts/2014-06-24-my-vim-configuration.md

 When we scroll the window, there are always 8 lines below or above the cursor line.

+B
 {% highlight Vim Script %}
     set cursorline
 {% endhighlight %}

 This setting will highlight the current line, so that we can quickly locate the cursor.**Optional**

+####Plugins
+Plugin is another powerful feature of vim.
+We can add useful plugins to enhance the functionality of our editor.
+Here I will introduce some plugins that I use often.

+To begin with, I would talk about the management of plugins in vim.
+We used to install plugins using vimball files, which is quite troublesome.
+Nowadays, most vim plugin developers host their codes on Github.
+So we can use some plugin management tools to simplify the installation and update of these plugins.
+Here I use [Vundle](https://github.com/gmarik/Vundle.vim) to manage my plugins.

+Vundle provides simple ways to install, update and uninstall plugins for vim.
+To use Vundle, all you need to do is to follow the instruction on the website above.